Skip to content

 • Nonviolent Communication, 3rd edition - Marshall Rosenberg

-• Agile Conversations - Douglas Squirrel and Jeffrey Frederick
+• Agile conversations - Douglas Squirrel and Jeffrey Frederick

-• Bugs in Writing: A Guide to Debugging your Prose - Lyn Dupre
+• Bugs in writing: A Guide to Debugging your Prose - Lyn Dupre

 Humanities